The information in this article is up to date for tax year 2025 (taxes filed in 2026).

 To correct reject code IND-452 and IND-515-01:

-- First, verify that the client’s SSN is accurate.
-If not, correct it and resubmit the return.
+- Verify the client’s SSN was entered correctly.
+If there was a typo or data entry error, correct it and resubmit the return.

-- If the SSN is correct, ask the taxpayer if they already filed their return themselves or with another tax preparer.
-They may have started the return with another preparer who went ahead and filed without their permission.
+- If the SSN is correct, ask the taxpayer whether they already filed their return themselves or with another tax preparer.
+They may have started the return with another preparer who went ahead and filed on their behalf.
 In that case, the return you have prepared will need to be filed using paper forms and mailed in.
 If the taxpayer has questions, refer them to the IRS Tax Assistance Office at 1-800-829-1040.

 Reject code F1040-164-01